 Fun J. Henley Smith fact: He was at Princeton when the Civil War broke out and when he finished he joined Mosby’s raiders (the 43rd VA Cavalry) “winning a reputation for bravery.”
 His family had ties to Baltimore (his wife was from there, his father had worked there), and one wonders if some Maryland “iffy” loyalty rubbed off on him.

-My understanding is that the second figure on Mosby’s (proper) left, standing with glove to stomach and feather in cap is J. Henley Smith.
+My understanding is that the third figure on Mosby’s (proper) left, standing with glove to stomach and feather in cap is J. Henley Smith.

 In any event, he would have been in the class of 1863, and there are, according to the Princeton website, still five scholarships endowed by him.